AdelNoroozi/Pizzami/README.md

 - The rest_framework_simplejwt package is used for authentication.
 The API classes inherit from two custom mixins for authentication & authorization called ApiAuthMixin and BasePermissionsMixin (pizzami/api/mixins.py).
 The ApiAuthMixin class is used to access the user requesting when it is needed through business logic.
 The BasePermissionsMixin defines the logic of API permissions by the HTTP method.
 There is a dictionary which by default states that HTTP requests with GET methods can be sent by any user, but staff privileges is needed for other methods.
 This dictionary can be overwritten in any API class if needed.

 - PostgreSQL is used as the database for this project.
 The PostgreSQL's full-text-search tools are used in this project for better search results.
 To do so, a PostgreSQL extension called pg_trgm is needed.
 The process of its installation is handled through a migration file inside the core app (pizzami/core/migrations/0001_install_pg_trgm.py).
 The package will be installed when running the django migrate command and there is no need for manual installation of this extension inside the database.

+- Redis is used for caching some frequently used APIs in this project.

 - The drf_spectacular package is used for documentation of this project.
 It generates a great UI for working with APIs and also provides the whole authentication functionalities.
 This UI is accessible inside the base url of the project after running it.
 Defining these docmentations is done inside the files found in the documentations directory of each app.
 Request body structure for POST requests, possible respones, parameters & query parameters are described inside the swagger UI for most of the APIs.